 Dr. Sadi Fontaine established the OMS Training Program in 1926.
 At that time, the training consisted of a one-year internship.
 In 1967, the program expanded to 48 months.

 Today, this four-year program is fully accredited by the American Dental Association’s Commission on Dental Accreditation and accepts three residents each year.
-The Alameda County Medical Center Division of Oral and Maxillofacial Surgery is under the direction of the University of the Pacific.

 Training is rigorous and includes extensive experience in:

 - Dentoalveolar surgery

 - Facial cosmetic surgery

 - Pediatric maxillofacial surgery

 The didactic curriculum includes extensive education in all aspects of oral and maxillofacial surgery, including: